-Structure Your Interviews: Structured interviews are one of the most powerful selection tools in use today.
+- Structure Your Interviews: Structured interviews are one of the most powerful selection tools in use today.
 Structured interviews are organized around competencies required for a job.
 Competencies are behaviors that serve as metrics for successful performance in that particular role.
-Construct interview questions so as to obtain responses that add up to the performance objectives.
+Construct interview questions to obtain responses that add up to the performance objectives.

-Include Behavior-based Interviewing: Behavior-based interviewing is said to predict future performance based on past performance in similar situations.
+- Include Behavior-based Interviewing: Behavior-based interviewing is said to predict future performance based on past performance in similar situations.
 The behavioral interviewing style isn’t new but it seems to be more popular than ever.
 In a behavioral interview, the interviewer attempts to elicit descriptions of specific behaviors that were taken in past situations that closely parallel the challenges that will be faced in the job.

-The Blended Approach: The Blended Interview is the next stage in the evolution of the modern employment interview.
+- The Blended Approach: The Blended Interview is the next stage in the evolution of the modern employment interview.
 The blended approach includes question types that are useful for collecting different kinds of information about a candidate, like biographical facts, credentials and achievements, technical knowledge, experience, self-evaluative information, etc.